microsoft/forecasting/README.md

 ## Content

 The following is a summary of the examples related to the process of building forecasting solutions covered in this repository.
 The [examples](examples) are organized according to use cases.
-Currently, we focus on a retail sales forecasting use case.
+Currently, we focus on a retail sales forecasting use case as it is widely used in [assortment planning](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1569&context=edissertations), [inventory optimization](https://en.wikipedia.org/wiki/Inventory_optimization), and [price optimization](https://en.wikipedia.org/wiki/Price_optimization).

 | Example                          | Models/Methods                                        | Description                                                                                                                  | Language  |
 |----------------------------------|-------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|-----------|